sadnicka/movelab.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 We seek to understand system-level mechanism in movement disorders.

-Using advanced behavioural quantification and neurophysiology we draw on our expertise in motor control and computational neuroscience.
-As a multi-disciplinary group our work directly informs modes of neuromodulation such as deep brain stimulation and informs neurorehabilitation.
+Using advanced behavioural quantification and neurophysiology we work collaboratively across the domains of motor control and computational neuroscience.

+As a multi-disciplinary group our work directly informs modes of neuromodulation such as deep brain stimulation and neurorehabilitation!